jpswade/jpswade.github.io/_posts/2015-05-08-setting-up-a-php-development-environment.md

 **Summary**

-I really like the way that &#8220;DevOps&#8221; is going, in terms of &#8220;cloud&#8221; technologies such as Vagrant, it makes so much sense to me and I think we&#8217;re only just seeing the iceberg.
+I really like the way that &#8220;DevOps&#8221; is going, in terms of &#8220;cloud&#8221; technologies such as Vagrant, it makes so much sense to me and I think we&#8217;re only just seeing the tip of the iceberg.

 I&#8217;m particularly interested in a number of emerging implementations of these technologies, such as: